ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 Notice the syntax for writing arrays: `[| element; element; ... |]`

-The OCaml compiler was designed with heavy numerical processing in mind (the sort of thing that FORTRAN is traditionally used for), and so it contains various optimisations specifically for arrays of numbers, vectors and matrices.
+The OCaml compiler was designed with heavy numerical processing in mind (the sort of thing that FORTRAN is traditionally used for), so it contains various optimisations specifically for arrays of numbers, vectors, and matrices.
 Here is some benchmark code for doing dense matrix multiplication.
-Notice that it uses for-loops and is generally very imperative in style:
+Notice that it uses `for`-loops and is generally very imperative in style:

 ```ocaml